SSGL-SEP/speech_explorer/documentation/deployment.md

 - Type: `npm build` to build the app
 - Type: `npm start` to start the app on a local webserver.
 The app will be running at http://localhost:3000/

-You can also run the command ‘npm run dev’ instead of steps 5 and 6.
+You can also run the command `npm run dev` instead of steps 5 and 6.
 This will build and launch the app.
 It will also monitor changes to the code and automatically rebuild if needed so you only need to refresh your browser to use new changes.
 This is a good choice if you are actively developing the app.

 # Building and running a static local version

-Audio files must be in public/audio/{dataset name}/.
+Audio files must be in `public/audio/{dataset name}/`.

 This type of deployment is not supported and might only work with Firefox but if you only have access to a webhost without the ability to run a Node.js server this might be a decent choice to get some functionality.
 Some features, for example download selected set, might not work.
 Basic features should all work though, albeit slowly.